-The Economics Placement assessment is only for students with prior background in economics.
-If you have no prior economics background, you should NOT take the placement assessment.
+If you have no prior economics background, you do not need to take the placement assessment.
 For students with no prior economics background, your first economics course should be ECON 110, which you can register for without taking this placement assessment.
 (You may also begin with a 100-level elective numbered below 110; just be aware those do not count towards the major).

-Taking the placement assessment will never preclude you from still taking any of our introductory courses (ECON 110 or 120) if you still wish to.
-Thus, taking this assessment will NOT reduce the number of economics course options available to you.
-It will simply give you better information on which courses likely make sense for you.
+Since we only provide a recommendation, taking the placement assessment will never prevent you from still taking any economics course you choose to, including our introductory ECON 110 and 120 courses.
+Thus, taking this assessment will never reduce the number of economics course options available to you.
+It will simply give you better information on which courses likely make sense for you, and it will allow us to provide a detailed recommendation based on your specific knowledge.

 Summary of the Assessment

-The placement assessment consists of four sections and should take about an hour to complete (you will have a maximum of two hours once you begin).
+The placement assessment consists of four sections and should take about an hour or less to complete (you will have a maximum of two hours once you begin, but we don’t anticipate anyone needing that much time).
 We recommend finding a quiet location with a reliable internet connection.
 We summarize each section below.

 Section 1: Honor Code Statement

 Williams College prides itself on the Honor Code.
 In this section, you will be asked to acknowledge that you have read the Honor Code statement and that you agree to abide by the code.
-The placement assessment is closed-notes and closed-book.
-Access to information and help other than that provided with the placement assessment is in violation of the Honor Code (and would of course only cause us to provide an inaccurate placement recommendation).
+For this assessment, you cannot use any outside resources (notes, textbooks, technology, AI, tutors, etc.) except a non-graphing calculator.
+Access to any such outside resources is in violation of the Honor Code and would of course only cause us to provide an inaccurate placement recommendation.

 Section 2: Economics Background

-In this section, you will provide a basic description of your math and economics background, including prior economics classes and exam scores.
+In this section, you will provide a basic description of your math and economics background, including prior economics classes and standardized exam scores (if you have any).

 Section 3: Microeconomics Content

 This section consists of approximately 20 multiple choice questions about microeconomics.
 If you are unfamiliar with the topic in any question, you can always select “I don’t think I’ve seen this before” or “I can’t remember how to do it.”
-If you have not taken microeconomics before and just want to get to the macroeconomics section, you can simply select “I don’t think I’ve seen this before” for every question in Section 3.
+If you have not taken microeconomics before and just want to get to the macro section, you may skip the micro section entirely, or you can simply select “I don’t think I’ve seen this before” for every question in Section 3.
+You cannot skip this section if you have background in micro content.

 Section 4: Macroeconomics Content

 This section consists of approximately 20 multiple choice questions about macroeconomics.
-If you have not taken macroeconomics, and you are only taking the exam for the microeconomics section, you can simply select “I don’t think I’ve seen this before” for every question in Section 4.
+If you have not taken macroeconomics, and you are only taking the exam for the micro section, you can skip this section entirely, or you can simply select “I don’t think I’ve seen this before” for every question in Section 4.
+You cannot skip this section if you have background in macro content.

 Advice